220613-pwa-ext/training/project-0/README.md

 ## Description
 You are developing a simple API for a bank.

-Leveraging Python, create a RESTful API application that supports two main resources: clients and accounts.
+Leveraging Python, create a RESTful API application that supports two main resources: customers and accounts.

-* Client: a particular customer of the bank
+* Customer: a particular customer of the bank
 * Account: a client can have multiple bank accounts (ex.
 2 checking accounts, 3 savings accounts)

 ### Technologies